Crownpeak/DXM-React-SDK/README.md

 ```

 ### CmsComponent
-Includes CmsField references for content rendering from DXM within a React Component.
-Example at /examples/bootstrap-blog/components/blogPost.js:
+Includes CmsField references for content rendering from DXM within a React Component.:
 ```
 import React from 'react';
 import { CmsComponent, CmsField, CmsFieldTypes } from 'crownpeak-dxm-react-sdk';